Tyson destroyed Spinks in less than one round

 Spinks came off of a one-year layoff and was a decided 4 to 1 betting underdog, while getting $13.5 million guaranteed to fight Tyson.
 Tyson who was at the height of his dominance, received an all-time record guarantee of $22 million for the fight.

-Previous to becoming president three decades later, Donald Trump and his Trump Plaza Hotel and Casino landed the fight with an $11 million dollar bid.
+Previous to becoming president three decades later, Donald Trump (who would later become U.S. President) and his Trump Plaza Hotel and Casino landed the fight with an $11 million dollar bid.
 Between the 21,000 in attendance and the over half million pay-per-view buys and hundreds of closed-circuit locations selling tickets, Tyson-Spinks generated revenue of nearly $60 million.

 Now, as for the actual fight itself? it took less time than what it probably did for you to read the paragraphs above.

-Tyson came in with a 34-0 record in 30 KOs, immediately jumped all over Spinks, 31-0, landing several hard rights and lefts along the ropes.
+Tyson, who came in with a 34-0 record and 30 KOs, immediately jumped all over Spinks, 31-0, landing several hard rights and lefts along the ropes.

 Tyson also connected in a inside exchange with a left elbow and referee Frank Cappuccino stopped the bout momentarily to warned him his words to “knock it off, Mike.
 Knock it off!”

-Now, a minute into the opening round, Tyson landed a solid right hand that backed Spinks across the ropes and sent a roar through the crowd.
+About a minute into the opening round Tyson landed a solid right hand that backed Spinks across the ropes and sent a roar through the crowd.

-Spinks to his credit tried to fight back but swung wildly with a right hook and missed.
+Spinks to his credit tried to fight back, but swung wildly with a right hook and missed.
 Tyson leaped in with a big left uppercut from followed by a right to the rib cage.
 Spinks went down on all fours for a couple of seconds, which was the first knockdown of his professional career.
+You can watch the Tyson – Spinks fight on YouTube.

 However, even though he rose and took the mandatory 8 count, the fight was over seconds later, as Tyson stormed in.
 Spinks missed him with a right hook and Tyson smashed the challenger with a right hand on the right side of his head.